-In four chapters, the book leads readers through:
+In four chapters, Rebirth in Early Buddhism and Current Research readers through:

 the presentation of rebirth in the earliest Buddhist sources and the way it relates to core doctrine,